paperless-ngx/paperless-ngx/README.md

 # Contributing

 If you feel like contributing to the project, please do!
-Bug fixes and improvements to the front end (I just can't seem to get some of these CSS things right) are always welcome.
+Bug fixes, enhancements, visual fixes etc. are always welcome.
+If you want to implement something big: Please start a discussion about that!
 The [documentation](https://paperless-ngx.readthedocs.io/en/latest/extending.html) has some basic information on how to get started.

-If you want to implement something big: Please start a discussion about that!
-Maybe I've already had something similar in mind and we can make it happen together.
-However, keep in mind that the general roadmap is to make the existing features stable and get them tested.

 ## Documentation